Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Observations

-The discovery of a single line of U~II in an MP star by \cite{cayrel01} was a milestone in stellar spectroscopy.
-Although the single line is on the shoulder of a much stronger Fe~\textsc{i} line, there is some confidence in its identification.
-Thorium is also an element of choice for stellar chronometry (e.g. \citealt{sneden03}).
+The discovery of a single line of U~II in an MP star (complicated by being located on the shoulder of a much stronger Fe~\textsc{i} line) by~\citep{cayrel01} was a milestone in stellar spectroscopy.
+Despite this complication, there is some confidence in its identification.
+Thorium is also an element of choice for stellar chronometry~\citep[e.g.][]{sneden03}.

-\subsection{Abundance trends in Galactic and Extragalactic Stars}
+\subsection{Abundance Trends in Galactic and Extragalactic Stars}

-As already discussed in section~\ref{sec:stellar-abunds}, the metal-poor Galactic stars show indications of neutron-capture abundances, in fact, it appears as if ALL such stars (to an observational limit) exhibit some level of n-capture abundances.
-In addition, observations have indicated the presence of n-capture elements such as Ba in nearby dwarf spheroidal galaxies \citep{Shetrone.Bolte.Stetson:1998,Shetrone.Venn.ea:2003,Venn.Tolstoy.ea:2003}.
-More recently there has been evidence of these elements in ultra-faint dwarf (UFD) galaxies, structures of only about $10^4$ M$_\odot$ and possibly being also the building blocks and substructures of the early Galaxy.
-The 10 up to now discovered UFDs around our Galaxy are very metal-poor with metallicities of $\text{[Fe/H]}\approx -3$ \citep{Kirby.ea:2013,Frebel.Norris:2015}, and most of them show very low r-process enhancements.
-However, one of them, Reticulum II, shows highly r-process enhanced stars comparable to Galactic r-process rich stars such as CS 22892-052 \citep{Roederer:2013,ji16,Roederer:2017,Ji.Frebel:2018} which seems to go back to one very early r-process event.
-In addition to Reticulum II, a further dwarf galaxy, Tuscana III, has very recentlly been observed and also shows these features \citep{Marshall.ea:2018}.
+As already discussed in section~\ref{sec:stellar-abunds}, the galactic MP stars show indications of neutron-capture abundances, in fact, it appears as if ALL such stars (to an observational limit) exhibit some level of neutron-capture abundances.
+In addition, observations have indicated the presence of elements such as Ba in nearby dwarf spheroidal galaxies \citep[e.g.][]{Shetrone.Bolte.Stetson:1998,Shetrone.Venn.ea:2003,Venn.Tolstoy.ea:2003,Skuladottir.Hansen.ea:2019}.
+Recently there has been evidence of these elements in ultra-faint dwarf (UFD) galaxies, structures of only about $10^4$ M$_\odot$ and possibly being also the building blocks and substructures of the early Galaxy \citep{Brauer.Ji.ea:2019}.
+By now more than 10 UFDs are discovered around our Galaxy, being very metal-poor with metallicities of $\text{[Fe/H]}\approx -3$ \citep{Kirby.ea:2013,Frebel.Norris:2015,Ji.Simon.ea:2019,Simon:2019}, and most of them show very low r-process enhancements.
+However, one of them (Reticulum II) shows highly r-process enhanced stars comparable to galactic r-process rich stars such as CS 22892-052 \citep{Roederer:2013,ji16,Roederer:2017,Ji.Frebel:2018} which seems to go back to one very early r-process event.
+In addition to Reticulum II, a further dwarf galaxy, Tucana III, has recently been observed and also shows r-process features \citep{Hansen.Simon.ea:2017,Marshall.ea:2019}.